philc/book-notes/philosophy/the obstacle is the way - ryan holiday.md

   * "The process is about finishing the small task in front of you."
   * The nature of problems:
     * Every hard road is a system of connected composite parts that can be completed in sequence.
-    * This knowlege will bring us comfort and confidence.
+    * This knowledge will bring us comfort and confidence.
 * On loving -- not just bearing with -- everything that happens
   * "You love it because it's all fuel."
 * Using something bigger than ourselves for motivation